m-spangenberg/exercises_databases/README.md

 * `Region quad trees` divide space `recursively`
   * in 2D: each region is divided into four quadrants
   * Quadrants are associated with child node trees
-* Possible drawback is that it is independant of the actual data structrure
+* Possible drawback is that it is independent of the actual data structure

 ```bash
 11 ######################     ROOT -> R1  -> R11